The Fifth Seal of Revelation: Souls Under the Altar and the Coming Storm of Persecution

 “Then you will be handed over to be persecuted and put to death, and you will be hated by all nations because of me.”
 (Matthew 24:9)

 So, in order to avoid God’s ensuing punishment for rejecting His gift of salvation, you must accept Christ before the rapture.
-You’ll be flying first class into the arms of our Lord and Savior to the place He has prepared for all true believers.
+If you do, you’ll be flying first class into the arms of our Lord and Savior to the place He has prepared for all true believers.

 “And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am.”
 (John 14:3)